halfpintutopia/magic-forest-trail/README.md

 ## Imagery

 Images are located on all pages.
-The top of the page under the navigation is the header image.
-All pages have the same thematic layout, the layout should be consistent on all pages except on the home page.
+At the top of the page, under the navigation, is the header image.
+All pages have the same thematic layout, and the layout should be consistent on all pages, including the home page.

 Hiking photos have been used from: